 Oculus Rift features an integrated VR audio system engineered to give you an increased sense of space and depth.
 Headphones are mounted on the side of the headset, making for easy movement and customisation.

 The headphones themselves don’t look too impressive, but provide clear, immersive audio for VR.
 You can also use your own headphones too, if that’s your style.

-Playstation VR will boast 360 degrees of immersive audio using 3D audio technology, and, much like the Dualshock 4, will provide support for a number of audio peripherals.
+Playstation VR boasts 360 degrees of immersive audio using 3D audio technology, and, much like the Dualshock 4, will provide support for a number of audio peripherals.

 Best VR Headset – Games

 A number of games, both multiplatform and exclusive, have been announced for all three devices.